 - Roasted green chile: Chiles from New Mexico with a delicious spicy, smoky, slightly sweet flavor.
 Canned or freshly cut work great.

 How to Make Green Chile Stew

 Start by preparing your ingredients.
 Quarter your potatoes, dice your onion, and cube your pork shoulder into 2 inch cubes.

-In a large pot, heat up the olive oil and brown the pork shoulder in batches, so you don’t overcrowd them.
+In a large pot or Dutch oven, heat up the olive oil and brown the pork shoulder in batches, so you don’t overcrowd them.

 Once all of your pork is browned, set it aside for now.